Everything You Need to Know About Spanish VAT

 4.1 Special regime of equivalence surcharge

-– To whom does it apply: retail merchants, individuals, and also to civil societies, lying estates or communities of property when all partners are individuals and are engaged in retail trade.
+– To whom does it apply: retail merchants, individuals, and also to civil societies, lying estates or communities of a property when all partners are individuals and are engaged in retail trade.

 – How it works: In addition to the corresponding VAT, suppliers also incur the equivalence surcharge: